 A Post-Doctoral Position is open in the Maquat lab at the University of Rochester Medical Center in Rochester, NY.
-Applicants should hold a PhD or MD/PhD degree(s) and have expertise in molecular, cellular or structural biology to study one of a number of ongoing projects, including but not limited to FMRP function in Fragile X Syndrome (FXS), or effectors of nonsense-mediated mRNA decay efficiency.
+Applicants should hold a PhD or MD/PhD degree(s) and have expertise in molecular, cellular, or structural biology to study one of a number of ongoing projects, including but not limited to FMRP function in Fragile X Syndrome (FXS), or effectors of nonsense-mediated mRNA decay efficiency.
 A background in neurobiology and/or stem-cell biology would facilitate the work on FXS, a background in computational biology would facilitate both projects, but neither is required.

 Interested individuals should submit:

-Successful applicants will join a very productive and interactive lab, and a lively and supportive RNA community that consists of more than 25 labs spanning the University of Rochester Medical Center and the adjacent College of Arts & Sciences and Engineering.
-The Maquat lab offers an outstanding research environment and excellent opportunities to collaborate with basic scientists and clinicians, and a strong record of training post-docs for academic positions.
+The successful applicant will join a very productive, interactive lab and a lively, supportive RNA community that consists of more than 25 labs spanning the University of Rochester Medical Center and the adjacent Colleges of Arts & Sciences and Engineering.
+The Maquat lab offers an outstanding research environment, excellent opportunities to collaborate with basic scientists and clinicians, and a strong record of training post-docs for academic positions.

 Please submit applications to: Liz Leverenz

 We're looking for motivated trainees at all levels!
 We are also hiring a laboratory technician.
 If you are interested, please contact Stephano Mello.